ibm-cloud-docs/openshift/openshift_users.md

 **When do I need to use cluster role bindings and role bindings that are not tied to the {{site.data.keyword.cloud_notm}} IAM permissions that I set?**
 You might want to authorize who can create and update pods in your cluster.
 With [security context constraints (SCCs)](/docs/openshift?topic=openshift-openshift_scc#oc_sccs), you can use existing cluster role bindings that come with your cluster, or create your own.

 You might also want to integrate add-ons to your cluster.
-For example, when you [set up Helm in your cluster](/docs/containers?topic=containers-helm#public_helm_install), you must create a service account for Tiller in the `kube-system` namespace and a Kubernetes RBAC cluster role binding for the `tiller-deploy` pod.
+For example, when you [set up Helm in your cluster](/docs/openshift?topic=openshift-helm#public_helm_install), you must create a service account for Tiller in the `tiller` project and a Kubernetes RBAC cluster role binding for the `tiller-deploy` pod.

 ### Creating custom RBAC permissions for users, groups, or service accounts
 {: #rbac}